-In the new book,The Five Hurdles to Happiness, author and child psychologist Mitch Ablett sets off to describe five reactive habits of minds that were originally identified in ancient contemplative and meditative traditions.
-Though these habits evolved for important reasons—to keep us safe from danger, for example—many of us find them less than useful in our modern world, where they can wreak havoc on our well-being.
-These are those five habits (or hurdles) and how to overcome them.
+In the book “The Five Hurdles to Happiness”, author Mitch Ablett sets off to describe five reactive mental habits originally identified in ancient meditative traditions.
+Though these habits evolved for important reasons—to keep us safe from danger, for example—many of us find them less than useful in our modern world where they can wreak havoc on our wellbeing.
+Here are the five mental hurdles and how to overcome them.

-Aversion: we get irritable and hostile when we perceive our life circumstances “shouldn’t” be as they are.
-It’s natural to want to “push” away from aversive situations, but this anger can spill over into other parts of life and become toxic for your well-being.
-One solution is to notice, with curiosity about, what is happening in your body and your mind.
+We get irritable and hostile when we perceive our life circumstances “shouldn’t” be as they are.
+It’s natural to want to “push” away from aversive situations, but this anger can spill over into other parts of life and become toxic to your well-being.
+One solution is to observe, without judgment, what is happening in your body and your mind.
 Witness the bodily sensations and flow of thoughts that come from aversion.
 Let them be born, live, and pass on their own.

-Mental fatigue: a clouded, dull, sluggish state of mind that saps our concentration and ability to see others.
-When we’re mentally fatigued, we regularly tune out of the world, because we’re unsatisfied in some way.
+A clouded, dull, sluggish state of mind that saps our concentration and ability to see others.
+When we’re mentally fatigued, we regularly tune out the world, because we’re unsatisfied in some way.
 If you’re having trouble concentrating, allow these experiences to be just as they are, without judgment or attempts to control them.
 Try to recognize what’s happening in your body and mind without trying to change it.

-Doubt: uncertainty about our situation and ourselves that blocks our ability to see the way forward with flexibility.
+Ablett defines doubt as uncertainty about a situation and ourselves that blocks our ability to see the way forward with an adaptive mind.
 To move past doubt, prompt yourself to move or act with intention in the direction that feels most important and reflects compassionate care for others.
-Pause—and remember to be kind to yourself.
+Pause, and remember to be kind to yourself.